Inspire, Guide and Encourage

 With a strong emphasis on education in a secure, loving environment, the program follows the Early Years Learning Framework and focuses on emerging math, language and literacy, art and craft, imaginative/dramatic play, physical play/investigative play.
 We pride ourselves on providing a nurturing, encouraging and emotionally secure environment in which your child can grow and learn.

 Research shows that a high quality three plus kindy or school readiness program, such as the one at Keiki Early Learning, is vital to children.
-We incorporate the Australian developed PALS Play and learning to socialise program which gives them a chance to play with other children, to work in groups, to take turns and to have conversations.
+We encourage children to play with others, to work in groups, to take turns and to have conversations.
 All of these experiences prepare them with the social skills that they will use for the rest of their lives.

 An Early Learning School Where We Work Together